identity-com/docs/showcase/README.md

 ```

 - Add controlled DID to UI
-- Transfer 0.1 from controlled to UI cryptid account
+- Transfer 0.1 from controlled to UI Cryptid account

 ## Gateway

-Here we will show how to issue a gateway token to a cryptid address from a dummy gatekeeper.
+Here we will show how to issue a gateway token to a Cryptid address from a dummy gatekeeper.
 This example will show
 how you cannot mont a NFT until a gateway token has been issued.

 You can follow the steps below and follow along on YouTube: https://www.youtube.com/watch?v=4oSTRnvnmNM